 From time to time as we chat about scoping and designing Information Security Management Systems on the ISO27k Forum, someone naively suggests that we should Keep It Simple Stupid.
-After all, an ISO27k ISMS is, essentially, simply a structured, systematic approach for information risk management, isn't it?
+After all, an ISO27k ISMS is, essentially, simply a way of managing information security, isn't it?

 At face value, then, KISS makes sense.